 This easy homemade teriyaki sauce is the perfect combo of salty and sweet - and such a handy sauce to have on hand.
 Toss with any number of weeknight meals -- chicken, pork, salmon, you name it.

 Teriyaki sauce is so versatile -- there are so many proteins and veggies that are just the perfect pairing.
-It's a good with a fresh cooked meal and equally as good with some leftovers in the refrigerator you need to get rid of before your next grocery trip.
+This homemade teriyaki sauce is good with a fresh cooked meal and equally as good with some leftovers in the refrigerator you need to get rid of before your next grocery trip.
 (Side note: that's one of the perks of working from home.
 Lots of additional time looking in your refrigerator, which is maybe not good for your waistline but really good to have constant reminders of foods you need to eat.)

 The Origins of Teriyaki Sauce